-87% of the World’s Oceans Are Dying: Report
+87% of Our Oceans Are Damaged By Human Impact, Report Warns

 Reversing this decline will be difficult.